cerbero90/json-parser/README.md

 ### 🐼 Lazy pointers

-JSON Parser keeps in memory only one key and one value at a time.
-However, if the value is a large array or a large object, we may not want to keep it all in memory.
+JSON Parser only keeps one key and one value in memory at a time.
+However, if the value is a large array or object, it may be inefficient to keep it all in memory.

-The solution is to use lazy pointers, which recursively keep in memory only one key and one value at a time of any nested array or object:
+To solve this problem, we can use lazy pointers.
+These pointers recursively keep in memory only one key and one value at a time for any nested array or object.

 ```php
 $json = JsonParser::parse($source)->lazyPointer('/results/0/name');